 There are two sites allocated in Harleston providing for 555 new homes.
-The remaining commitment of 172 homes includes one carried forward residential allocation of 95 homes, 44 units completed between April 2018 & March 2020, and 33 units with extant consent at 1 April 2020.
+The remaining commitment of 172 homes includes one carried forward residential allocation of 95 homes.
 This gives a total deliverable housing commitment for Harleston of 727 homes between 2018-2038.
 A Neighbourhood Area for the preparation of a Neighbourhood Plan covering the Redenhall and Harleston Town Council area was confirmed in September 2020.